Oops19/TS4-Copy-Tuning/README.md

 - Restore will copy the tuning form the backup.
 This works as long as the lot is loaded.

 ### Saving and Loading the game
-The modified tuning - but not the backup - will be saved and loaded.
-After loading there is no 'Restore' option.
+The modified tuning will not be saved.
+After loading all objects work as expected.

-One may still copy a tuning from another working object to restore functionality.
+Saving and loading the changes will be implemented later.

 ### Issues
 Objects (eg. chairs) may still be usable even though the 'Sit' interaction is missing.

+### TODO
+Persist the changes and load them with the game.
+Allow to specify the list of tunings to be copied.